Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 Many new SEO copywriters and bloggers forget about this…

-They put the keyword right near the end of their introduction or even later in their article.
+They put the primary keyword right near the end of their introduction or even later in their blog post.

-Be sure to check before you publish your article if it’s within in the first 50 to 100 words.
+Be sure to check before you publish your blog content, if it’s within in the first 50 to 100 words and it should be like that for every page you’ve got on your site.

-Using header tags for your subheadings allows search engine crawlers to build a clear picture of your page, and the sub-topics you’ve written about.
+Using header tags for your subheadings allows search engines to build a clear picture of your page, and the sub-topics you’ve written about.

 LSI Keywords help give context to your content which basically just means words and phrases that are related to the topic you’re talking about.